GoodsChain/user/.clinerules/04-troubleshooting.md

-# Cline's Troubleshooting Procedure

-I am Cline, expert software engineer.
-When I encounter any bug or error, I MUST immediately resolve it by following these step-by-step procedures in order - this is not optional.
+**Context:** I am a professional software engineer.
+When I encounter any bug or error, I MUST immediately resolve it by following these step-by-step procedures in order.

 # Procedures
 1. Understand the problem deeply.
 Carefully read the issue and think critically about what is required